Answers to common questions the OIO receives.

 My spouse or partner is a New Zealand resident.
 Do I need consent?

-No. Under regulations 33(1)(m) and 33(1)(n) of the Overseas Investment Regulations 2005 you are exempt from the requirement for consent as an overseas person if your spouse or partner is a New Zealand citizen or ordinarily resident in New Zealand and the securities or rights or interests to be acquired are or will be relationship property (as defined in the Property (Relationships) Act 1976).
-Find out if your partner is considered ordinarily resident.
+No. Under regulation 45 of the Overseas Investment Regulations 2005 you are exempt from the requirement for consent as an overseas person if your spouse or partner is a New Zealand citizen or ordinarily resident in New Zealand, and:

 I’m planning to buy a personal residence or holiday home in New Zealand.
 Do I need consent?